nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `delete_task 1` Deletes the Task at index 1.
 - `delete_task 3` Deletes the Task at index 3.

+### Selecting a task : `select_task`

+Selects the specified task.

+Format: `select_task INDEX`

+- Selects the task at the specified `INDEX`.
+- The index refers to the index number shown in the displayed task list.
+- The index **must be a positive integer** 1, 2, 3, …​
+- All contacts assigned to the task will be displayed.

+Examples:

+- `list_task` followed by `select_task 1` selects the 1st task in the task list and shows all contacts assigned to that task.
+- `find_task sleep` followed by `select_task 1` selects the first task named sleep in the task list if it exists and shows all contacts assigned to that task.

 ### Exiting the program : `exit`

 Exits the program.